spacebird-dev/clouddns-nat-helper/README.md

 - `upsert`: Create records and update existing ones, but don't delete A records if their corresponding AAAA records get removed
 - `sync` (default): Perform create, update and delete actions as needed

-# Development
+## Development

-## Getting started
+### Getting started

-The steps below assume that you have a rust toolchain and `cargo` installed on your system.

-To use the pre-commit hooks, `pre-commit` needs to be installed and in $PATH
+To begin development on this project, follow the steps below:

 1. Clone this repository
-2. Install cargo-make: `cargo install cargo-make`
+2. Install cargo-make: `cargo install cargo-make --locked`
-3. To setup a development environment: `cargo make dev-env`
+3. (Optional but recommended) Install [pre-commit](https://pre-commit.com/)
+4. (Optional, for Docker builds and cross-compiling) Ensure docker is installed
 4. Happy hacking!

-## Builds, Tests, Docs
+This project uses an up-to-date version of Rust and `cargo-make` for builds.

-Most common actions can be performed with `cargo-make`.
+Most common actions can be performed by running `cargo make <command>`.
-This will automatically install build-time dependencies and perform other setup steps, if required

-You can use either `cargo make` or `makers` to run the commands below.
+See `cargo make --list-all-steps` for a list of available actions.

 ### Linting

 - `cargo make lint`

-### Create a build
+### Building

-To create a basic local build, just run:

-`cargo make build`
+- Local Build: `cargo make build`

-For a release binary:

-`cargo make -p release build`
+- For a release binary: `cargo make -p release build`

 This project uses [`cross`](https://github.com/cross-rs/cross) to cross-compile binaries for different target platforms.
 You can create a binary for a different target like so: